 - read the TECH section of this page for the rest of the circuit description.

-The Sm 1000 (and perhaps the entire ESOTEC lineup ?) was designed, looks-wise, by a Michael D. Custer, as signed with grandeur on a few early japanese Esotec ads.
-That signature vanished rather quickly
+The Sm 1000 (and perhaps the entire ESOTEC lineup ?) was designed by Michael D. Custer, as signed with grandeur on a few early japanese Esotec ads.

 The Sm 1000 was phased out in favor of the Sm 700, the new(er) companion of the (newer) Sc 1000, during the spring of 1982.